ksh-js-sdk-dev/kushki-js-sdk/README.md

 ```

 ## Request Validate 3DS <a name="request-validate-3ds"></a>
+Before using the validate 3DS method you need to create a init secure jwt with [requestSecureInit](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/docs/functions/Antifraud.requestSecureInit.html) method.
-After using [payment card token](#get-a-payment-card-token) to create a token.
+And after using [payment card token](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/docs/functions/Card.initCardToken.html) to create a token.
 Kushki securely communicates with Cardinal 3DS to validate the transaction in the checkout process.

 This method will return a token response body when the validation is successful.
 More details [Click here](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/docs/functions/Antifraud.requestValidate3DS.htmll)
 ### Example